County Galway Ireland · Co. Galway · Carraroe Save · Share

 By train

 No train.
-Nearest station is Galway.
-From Galway, bus or car west.
+The nearest station is Galway (Ceannt).
+From there it is bus route 424 or car west.

 By air

-Ireland West Airport (Knock) is 2h by car.
-Shannon is 2h 45m.
-Galway is 45min.
+Ireland West Airport (Knock) is about 2 hours by car.
+Shannon is around 2h 45m.
+Galway city, the practical arrival point, is under an hour east.